oferei/json-gate/README.md

 * Schema - all the items in the array must be valid according to the schema.
 * Tuple typing - an array of schemas.
 Each position in the instance array must conform to the schema in the corresponding position for this array.
+The instance array is not required to contain all defined items.
 Additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.

 ### additionalItems